-BSC Elections will be taking place April 26th, 2014 at a location and time TBD.
+BSC Elections will be taking place sometime during the spring 2015 semester at a location and time TBD.

 Don’t want to run for a position?
 You should still come!
 Positions are elected by a roll call vote – that means one vote per member – so if you don’t attend, your Board Member will be voting in your place.